 In 2009 Dr Malone was appointed as a mentor to American Medical Systems.
 This company is one of the world’s major producers of penile prostheses and male urinary incontinence devices.
 This role requires Dr Malone to educate and instruct fellow urologists in the techniques and practise of surgical therapy for erectile restoration and male urinary incontinence.
 These latter two topics are a major part of Dr Malone’s urological practice.

 In 2015, Dr Malone was admitted to the Court of Examiners of the Royal Australasian College of Surgeons.
 This position entrusts admitted members to undertake assessment of advanced urology trainees in the fellowship examination, prior to the completion of surgical training.

-Dr Malone is the recent past-chairman, Australian and New Zealand Association of Urological Surgeons (ANZAUS).
+Dr Malone is a past-chairman, Australian and New Zealand Association of Urological Surgeons (ANZAUS).
 This is a position on the federal executive of the Urological Society of Australia and New Zealand.
-Dr Malone recently completed his term as the meeting chair and convenor of the USANZ 2014 Annual Scientific Meeting.
-This internationally recognised meeting, held in Brisbane, involved the work of 28 international guest faculty and attracted 950 delegates from Australia, New Zealand and internationally.
+Dr Malone was the past Chair and Convenor of the USANZ Annual Scientific Meeting.
+This internationally recognised meeting, held in Brisbane in 2014, involved the work of a 28 international guest faculty and attracted 950 delegates from Australia, New Zealand and internationally.

 - Bachelor of medicine and Surgery (University of Queensland), 1992